apehex/tokun/articles/tokun.1.md

     - [ ] fragmentation: `"8222.3"` is split into `["822", "2", ".", "3"]`
     - [ ] base: `"0x10"` and `"16"`
     - [ ] format: `"1.6e-1"` and `"0.16"`

+Obviously I asked `ChatGPT` if he wanted to add something:

+- [ ] dependency on the training data can lead to biases and limit generalization
+- [ ] efficiency: some tokenizers can be slow to encode and decode large texts
+- [ ] handling of compound words: `"hotdog"` is unrelated to `"hot dog"`

 The model `tokun-1` presented here will tackle the first 4 points.
 The final model `tokun-4x4` addresses most of these shortcomings.